 A squad is a cross-functionnal self-organizing team (less than 8 people).
 It is a small business cluster running like a startup in its own right.

 The team has end-to-end responsability for the stuff they build (design, deployment, operation).
 Ideally, each squad is fully autonomous.
 There should be no blocking dependencies to other squads.
 So It has all the skills/tools to design, develop, test and release to production.
-It works on a long-term mission and focuses on a specific function, iterates on minimum viable product, releasing updates early and often.

 This squad has their own workspaces and management structure, a product owner, who prioritise work and leads on making connections with other squads.